How to run effective retrospective meetings

 Project retrospectives are an opportunity to facilitate a meeting, as opposed to dictating a meeting.
 You want to create an environment that is collaborative, curious, and non-judgmental.
 The ultimate goal of this kind of meeting is to help teams do their best work, and that can't happen if people feel that their opinion isn't valued.

 Creating a safe environment starts well before the sprint retrospective.
 At the start of a project, remind the team that there will be a retrospective and ask each team member to note observations on what's working and what's not throughout the sprint.
 Jotting thoughts down tends to reduce knee-jerk reactions and encourages thoughtfulness in people's comments and responses.
 When it's time for the retrospective, team members will have organically put some thought into how the sprint has gone and ways to improve it.
+Using sprint planning software during a sprint retrospective can help team members visualize their efforts and elaborate on what they noted over the course of the project.

 At the start of the actual retrospective, take some time to review the project's key objectives and significant events that occurred.
 This review is important because most team members will not have a holistic view of what happened during the project and seeing the whole picture may impact how they perceive certain events and the solutions they bring to the table.